 An electronic image of a check that can be processed by banks and clearing houses instead of the actual paper check.

 Electronic deposit verification (EDV)

 A way to verify an account at another bank that you want to link to.
 Nationwide Bank will electronically send two micro deposits to your linked account.
 Once you report the deposit amounts back to us, you can transfer funds to and from the linked account.

 Electronic Funds Transfer (EFT)

-Electronic Funds Transfer.
-The transfer of money between accounts by consumer electronic systems such as automated teller machines (ATMs) and electronic payment of bills.
+The transfer of money between accounts through automated teller machines (ATMs) and electronic payment systems.

 Equal Credit Opportunity Act

 A federal law that prohibits discrimination in credit transactions on the basis of race, color, religion, national origin, sex, marital status, age, source of income or the exercise of any right under the Consumer Credit Protection Act.

 Accounts owned at another financial institution.